-- ◆ Ingress Port Any port, port identifier, or policy. - Frame Type The type of frame to match. - ◆ Action Shows whether a frame is permitted or denied when it matches an ACL rule. - Rate Limiter Shows if rate limiting will be enabled or disabled when matching frames are found. - Port Copy Shows the port to which matching frames are copied. - ◆ Mirror Mirrors matching frames from this port.
-(Default: Disabled) See "Configuring Port Mirroring" on page 197. - ◆ Logging Shows if logging of matching frames to the system log is enabled or disabled. - Open the System Log Information menu (page 203) to view any entries stored in the system log for this entry.
-Related entries will be displayed under the "Info" or "All" logging levels. - ◆ Shutdown Shows if a port is shut down when a macthing frame is found. - ◆ Counter Shows he number of frames which have matched any of the rules defined for this ACL.
+- ◆ Ingress Port The ingress port of the ACE: - All The ACE will match all ingress ports. - Port The ACE will match a specific ingress port. - ◆ Policy / Bitmask The policy number and bitmask of the ACE. - Frame Type The type of frame to match. - ◆ Action Shows whether a frame is permitted or denied when it matches an ACL rule. - ◆ Rate Limiter Shows if rate limiting will be enabled or disabled when matching frames are found. - Port Redirect Port to which frames matching the ACE are redirected. - ◆ Mirror Mirrors matching frames from this port.
+(Default: Disabled) See "Configuring Local Port Mirroring" on page 212. - ◆ Counter Shows he number of frames which have matched any of the rules defined for this ACL.